Niklasw99/terminateprogramshellscript/README.md

 ```bash
 alias terminate='read killname -P "Appname:" ;  ps x | grep "$killname" | grep -o "[0-9]*[\ ][\?]" |   grep -o "[0-9]*" | xargs -I {} kill -9 {}'
 ```
+Now you can type Terminate,
-then type the name of the program you want to terminate.
+then you'll be asked what program you want to terminate.